MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/windows-whatsnew.md

 - Contain feature updated giving ability to more devices to perform the Contain action and block discovered devices when these are contained
 - Expanded the 'troubleshooting mode' to several desktop and server versions.
 For a complete list of supported OS versions and more information, refer: [Get started with troubleshooting mode in Microsoft Defender for Endpoint](enable-troubleshooting-mode.md)
 - Enhanced Live Response support provided: improved session creation latency when using proxies, undo Remediation manual command, supported OneDrive share in FindFile action, improved isolation and stability
-- Enhanced the [Security Management for Microsoft Defender for Endpoint](security-config-management.md#configure-your-tenant-to-support-microsoft-defender-for-endpoint-security-configuration-management)feature by providing: ability to sync the device on demand instead of waiting for specific cadence, security hardening against attacks
+- Enhanced the [Security Management for Microsoft Defender for Endpoint](security-config-management.md#configure-your-tenant-to-support-microsoft-defender-for-endpoint-security-configuration-management) feature by providing: ability to sync the device on demand instead of waiting for specific cadence, security hardening against attacks

 <br/>
 </details>